The Raleigh School of Nurse Anesthesia is one of six CRNA schools in North Carolina.

 - a course in Statistics that includes Inferential Statistics

-Minimum of 2 shadowing experiences with a CRNA within the past year
+Minimum of 2 shadowing experiences with a CRNA within the past year,

 Unconditional admission to the Graduate School at UNCG

-School’s Performance
+CRNA School’s Performance

 Accredited CRNA Programs are reviewed regularly.

-Pass Rate for CRNA Boards at Raleigh School of Nurse Anesthesia
+Pass Rate for CRNA Boards at Raleigh School of Nurse Anesthesia:

-First-time test takers: 91% (Class of 2018)
+First-time test takers: 90% (2019)

-An average nurse anesthetist salary in North Carolina
+An average nurse anesthetist salary in Raleigh School of Nurse Anesthesia, North Carolina

-An average annual nurse anesthetist salary in the US is $173,129 (according to a 2016 study)
+An average annual nurse anesthetist salary in the US is $181,040 (according to the Bureau of Labor Statistics 2019 study)

 How many hours should I expect to be engaged in the program each week?